Sanitary

 Valworx sanitary butterfly valves are forged 316L stainless steel body / disc with product contact surfaces polished to 32 Ra.
 The elastomeric valve seat is EPDM.

-Like their regular butterfly counterparts, sanitary valves are a lower cost alternative but are rated for lower maximum pressure.
+Like their regular butterfly counterparts, sanitary butterfly valves are a lower cost alternative but are rated for lower maximum pressure.
 Valworx valves have a maximum pressure rating of 160 psi.

 Sanitary butterfly valves are ideal for food, beverage, beer brewing, bio-pharmaceutical, and fine chemical industries along with utility, process, and corrosive applications.
 However, EPDM should not be used for applications involving lipids of more than 8%.